 Easy to get to, we hop the free trolley from our hotel to the Sailfish Marina.

 Peanut Island is a man-made Island which served as a Coast Guard station until the mid 1990s.
 It was supposed to be JFK's command post during the Cuban Missile Crisis because it is located just across from his home on Palm Beach.
 In fact, I sat on the Peanut Island Beach looking at some of the beautiful homes on Palm Beach, barely a stone's throw away.
 Originally a peanut plant was supposed to be built on the island.
-That never happened, but the name remained.
+That never happened,

 Today one can make reservations to camp here.
 You can walk around the island on a brick paved road, snorkel in the lagoon, or just lie on the beach enjoying the views of Singer and Palm Beach Islands and watch the boats--sailboats, power boats--all kinds and all sizes--in the inlet and heading down the waterways to West Palm Beach or out to the ocean.
 Future plans for Peanut Island involve developing the artificial reefs and enlarging the snorkeling facilities.
 Sweet.